 The only real way of knowing for sure what is going on is to have a laboratory perform a stool test.
 For visiting families travelling in Nicaragua it may be surprising how totally simple and straight forward a task this is.
 Lab tests are easy to obtain unlike any of the medical bureaucratic hurdles that are typical in developed countries.

 The first thing that you are going to do is ask any Nicaraguan where a good laboratory is located (Donde esta un laboratorio bueno cerca de aqui?) and believe me they will know, because they have also been there several times.
 Then, mom or dad will go to the lab and pick up a stool test receptacle which will be given to you free of charge in a discreet paper bag.
 There is no need to bring your child with you.
 You can say, Necesito el vaso para un examen de heces, por favor.
 If you are in Granada, please see a list of recommended resources below for laboratories, doctors and pharmacies.

-At home, have your child poop into the jar a large enough sample to get a lab reading, and then immediately (best within half an hour) return the sample to the lab and pay for a general stool lab exam (un examen general de heces).
-It will probably cost you about $2 – $5 and the results will be more than likely available for pickup that same day.
+At home, have your child poop into the jar a large enough sample to get a lab reading, and then immediately (best within half an hour) return the sample to the lab and pay for a general stool lab exam (un examen General de Heces, $2) or the much more thorough and preferable examen de Citologia Fecal, $5.
+The results will be more than likely available for pickup that same day depending on the lab.

 Then take your results to the doctor- don’t skip this step!